THMKAE/create-react-typescript-file/README.md

 All of these will be added to the root folder you entered in the configuration action.
 You can choose to opt out of any of these.

 If you've chosen to add an index file per folder, it'll create one within each of those folder with a simple `export {}` that you can update later.

+If you'd like to skip the "index file" question, you can add `"addIndexFileToRootFolders": true,` to the configuration file.

 #### Create files